 Coaching is available in the areas listed below.
 Interested nonprofits can identify three areas for coaching; however, only one area will be awarded.
 Nonprofits participating in the program will be assigned a coach who will work with them for up to twenty-five hours.
 Together, the coach and nonprofit will identify two to three deliverables to be achieved during the coaching engagement.
 While coaches provide guidance, training, and technical assistance; participating nonprofits are expected to work alongside the coach to brainstorm and resolve issues that will embed new knowledge or systems within the organization.

 Fund Development/Marketing.
 Sustain and develop resources and communication.
-Activities include creating a fundraising plan; developing a donor base; stewarding donors; developing a communications plan; and, establishing goals, timelines, and metrics to determine success.
+Activities might include creating a fundraising plan; developing a donor base; stewarding donors; developing a communication plan; and, establishing goals, timelines, and metrics to determine success.

 Strategic Thinking.
 Determine how the organization can advance its mission.
-Activities include defining the organization’s vision and mission; crafting values; establishing outcomes; allocating resources; determining key metrics; and, prioritizing action.
+Activities might include defining the organization’s purpose, vision, and mission; crafting values; reviewing program priorities-especially with changes due to covid; establishing outcomes; allocating resources; determining key metrics; and, prioritizing action.

 Nonprofits participating in the program will also receive a program activity stipend to fund recommended actions and technology identified through coaching.
 The stipend can also be used for other capacity building activities that will strengthen the organization’s leadership and infrastructure.